Highfin carpsucker

-The highfin carpsucker (Carpiodes velifer) is a freshwater fish found in the southeastern and midwestern United States.
-Its usual habitat is medium to large-size rivers where it is mostly found 1 to 3 m beneath the surface.
-It is a silvery fish with a prominent dorsal fin, which grows to an average length of 26.5 cm.
-It reaches sexual maturity at the age of three and females have 41,644 to 62,355 ova each.
+The highfin carpsucker (Carpiodes velifer) is a long-lived freshwater fish found in the southeastern and midwestern United States.
+The smallest of the carpsuckers, its usual habitat is medium to large-size rivers where it is mostly found 1 to 3 m beneath the surface.
+It is a silvery fish with a prominent dorsal fin, which grows to an average adult length of 36 cm, and a known maximum age of 56 years.
+It is considered to reach the onset of sexual maturity at the age of three and females have 41,644 to 62,355 ova each.
 This fish forages on sandy or gravelly bottoms for such small invertebrates as crustaceans, protozoa and mollusks as well as filamentous algae.
 Young fish are preyed on by northern pike, muskellunge, walleye and largemouth bass and larger fish are caught by recreational fishermen.
 The highfin carpsucker competes with catfish and does not thrive in rivers with high levels of siltation.

 Description

-The highfin carpsucker is generally around 26.5 cm long, with a maximum recorded length of 50 cm.
+Adult highfin carpsucker are generally around 36 cm long, with a maximum recorded length of 50 cm.
 A silvery fish, it receives its specific name "velifer" from its exceptionally long dorsal fin.
-It can live for about twelve years.
+In 2025 it was discovered that the highfin carpsucker can live for more than 50 years.

 Distribution

 Highfin carpsuckers can be found throughout most of the eastern part of the United States and partially west of the Mississippi River.
-They have a traditional temperate-water distribution and are most commonly found between 46 and 31°N. They can inhabit waters from South Dakota to Louisiana, but are not found in the northeast portion of the United States.
-They can be found even more abundantly in the Mississippi River basin and the Lake Michigan drainages, as well as in adjacent rivers and drainages.
+They have a traditional temperate-water distribution and are most commonly found between 46 and 31°N. They can inhabit waters from South Dakota, Minnesota, Wisconsin, and south along the Mississippi River drainage to Louisiana, but are not found in the northeast portion of the United States.
+They can also be found in the Lake Michigan drainages.
 The highfin carpsucker has been introduced in the Santee River and along Cape Fear in North Carolina.
 Highfin carpsuckers are generally found in large- to moderate-sized rivers.
 This species is found in medium-depth water (4 to 10 ft) usually in areas with rocky gravel substrates.
 They tend to stay in more shallow water than most carpsuckers and do not go in smaller streams like the quillback.